DenizHulagu/Roughness-Analysis-by-Electron-Microscopy/README.md

 • Download the python script from the GitHub repository.

-• Copy the EM images that you want to evaluate into the folder where you downloaded the python script as “xxxx.tif”
+• Copy the EM images that you want to evaluate into the folder where you downloaded the python script as “xxxx.tif”.

 • In the python script, enter the name of the EM image file.
 The script detects itself whether it is an SEM, TEM, or TSEM image.